Church of Bangladesh: The Ecclesiastical Synod of Church of Bangladesh (CoB Bishops Conference)

+Bishops list of CoB

+Book of Common Prayer

+The Book of Common Prayer produced by the Church of Bangladesh, translated literally as "prayer book" (প্রার্থনা বই) was approved by synod in 1997.
+The book contains prayers translated from the traditional Book of Common Prayer as well as those from the Church of North India and the CWM's Prayer Letter, along with original compositions by the Church of Bangladesh.

 Dioceses

-There are three dioceses of the Church of Bangladesh:
+There are three dioceses in the Church of Bangladesh:

 Diocese of Dhaka

 Erected in 1956 by dividing the Diocese of Calcutta, the diocese (originally called "East Bengal") covered all East Pakistan.
 It was in the Church of India, Pakistan, Burma and Ceylon until the 1970 union of the Church of Pakistan.
 It became the sole diocese of the Church of Bangladesh upon the church's 30 April 1974 independence.
-Since it was split to create Kushtia diocese, the Moderator of the Synod has usually also been Bishop in Dhaka.
+Since it was split to create Kushtia diocese, the Moderator of the Synod has usually also been Archbishop of Dhaka of Church of Bangladesh.